-The IPCC 1.5°C Report makes it clear that we are in an all hands-on deck climate crisis with a need for faster, more ambitious and sustained action across all economic sectors including how we use and manage our natural and working lands.
-Climate change and the secondary effects it triggers impact human health and safety, our infrastructure, economic growth, food and water supplies, the environment we love and the fish and wildlife that inspires us.
+The Intergovernmental Panel on Climate Change's Global Warming of 1.5°C special report makes it clear that we are in an all-hands-on-deck climate crisis with a need for faster, more ambitious, and sustained action across all economic sectors - including how we use and manage our natural and working lands.1 Climate change and the secondary effects it triggers impact human health and safety, our infrastructure, economic growth, food and water supplies, the environment we love, and the fish and wildlife that inspire us.
 The costs of inaction are significant and growing.
-Since the 1980's, the U.S. alone has sustained 273 weather and climate disasters; the direct cost of which have exceeded \$1.790 trillion and taken over 14,223 lives (NOAA, accessed August 2020).
-The number of events, costs, and deaths have increased decade over decade throughout this period.
+Since the 1980s, the U.S. alone has sustained 279 weather and climate disasters; the direct cost of which have exceeded \$1.825 trillion and taken more than 14,223 lives.2 The number of events, costs, and deaths have increased decade-overdecade throughout this period.
 This year will be no exception to that trend.

-Here in Oregon the impact of climate change could not be more evident than the tragedies experienced this year from the extreme runoff event that caused damage to and closed I-84 and flooded homes in the Pendleton area last winter to the extensive drought declarations and the devastating fires experienced this fall.
+Here in Oregon, the impact of climate change could not be more evident than the tragedies experienced in 2020, from the extreme runoff event that caused damage to and closed I-84 and flooded homes in the Pendleton area in the winter, to the extensive drought declarations and the devastating fires experienced in the fall.
 Climate change is an equity issue, multiplying a series of threats-from food and housing insecurity to health hazards- that are already facing disadvantaged and vulnerable communities, including low-income, Black, Indigenous, and rural households.

-To be clear and to the point, Oregon has not made the progress envisioned in the Oregon Global Warming Commission's Roadmap to 2020.
-We are not on track to meet our 2020 emission reduction goal.
-Preliminary 2019 sector-based emissions data exceeds the State's 2020 emissions reduction goal by 26 percent or 13 million metric (mm) tons of CO2e, erasing all of the gains we had made since 2010.
-While it needs to be updated, our current projection estimates that we will miss the 2035 and the 2050 goals set forth in Governor Brown's Executive Order 20-04 by 23 and 54 million m tons CO2e respectively (Figure 1).
+To be clear and to the point, Oregon has not made the progress envisioned in the Oregon Global Warming Commission's Roadmap to 2020.3 We are not on track to meet our 2020 emission reduction goal.
+Preliminary 2019 sector-based emissions data exceeds the state's 2020 emissions reduction goal by 26 percent or 13 million metric tons of carbon dioxide equivalent (CO2e), erasing all of the gains we had made since 2010.
+While it needs to be updated, our current projection estimates that we will miss the 2035 and the 2050 goals set forth in Governor Brown's Executive Order 20-04 by 23 and 54 million metric tons CO2e respectively (Figure 1).